Ghent Altarpiece: Prophets, Apostles, church figures

-The representation of figures gathering on each side of the fountain are drawn from biblical, pagan and contemporary ecclesiastical sources.
+The representations of figures gathering on each side of the fountain are drawn from biblical, pagan and contemporary ecclesiastical sources.
 Some are crowded around the fountain in what Pächt describes as two "processions of figures [that] have crowded to a halt".
-To the left are representatives of figures from Judaism and prophets who have foretold the coming of Christ; to the right representatives from the Church.
+To the left are representatives of figures from Judaism and prophets who have foretold the coming of Christ; to the right are representatives from the Church.
 The figures directly to the left of the fountain represent witnesses from the Old Testament; dressed in pink robes, kneeling, reading aloud from open copies of the Bible, facing the mid-ground with backs turned to the viewer.

 A larger group of pagan philosophers and writers stand behind them.
-These men seem have traveled from all over the world, given the Oriental faces of some, and their different styles of headdress.
+These men seem to have travelled from all over the world, given the Oriental faces of some and their different styles of headdresses.
 The figure in white, holding a laurel wreath, is generally accepted to be Virgil, who is said to have predicted the coming of the Saviour.
 Isaiah stands to his side holding a twig, a symbol of his own prophecy of Christ as recorded in Isaiah 11:1.

 On the right, twelve apostles from the New Testament kneel, and behind them is a group of male saints.
-These are dressed in red vestments symbolizing martyrs; the Popes and other clergy representing the church hierarchy.
+These are dressed in red vestments symbolizing martyrs, the Popes and other clergy representing the church hierarchy.
 A number are recognizable, including Saint Stephen who carries the rocks with which he was stoned.
-Three popes in the foreground represent the Western Schism—a dispute that festered and lingered in Ghent—and are identifiable as Martin V, Gregory VII and Antipope Alexander V. Dhanens suggest the positioning of popes standing beside antipope shows "an atmosphere of reconciliation".
+Three popes in the foreground represent the Western Schism—a dispute that festered and lingered in Ghent—and are identifiable as Martin V, Gregory VII and Antipope Alexander V. Dhanens suggests the positioning of popes standing beside antipope shows "an atmosphere of reconciliation".

 Confessors and martyrs

 The groups of figures in the mid-ground, to the left and right of the altar, are known as the male and female martyrs.
 Identifiable biblical figures carry palms.
 They enter the pictorial space as though through a path in the foliage, males standing to the left, women to the right.
 The female martyrs, sometimes known as the holy virgins, are gathered by an abundant meadow, a symbol of fertility.
-A number are identified by their attributes: in front St. Agnes carries a lamb, St. Barbara a tower, Saint Catherine of Alexandria is finely dressed, and St. Dorothy carries flowers; further back St. Ursula carries an arrow.
-The women wear flowered crowns.
+A number are identified by their attributes: in front St. Agnes carries a lamb, St. Barbara holds a tower, while St. Dorothy carries flowers.
+Further back St. Ursula carries an arrow.
 The men on the left include confessors, popes, cardinals, abbots and monks who are dressed in blue.